 There are many reasons why you might want to trade in your more expensive automobile on a cheaper, more affordable one.
 Cheaper cars usually get better gas mileage, have lower insurance premiums and require lower monthly payments.
 Several factors can influence your transaction with a car dealer.
 Just be aware that the deal might not turn out as favorable as you think.

-According to most industry estimates, your car automatically depreciates in value by 15 percent to 20 percent the second you drive it off the car lot.
+Your car automatically depreciates in value by about 10 percent the second you drive it off the car lot and another 10 percent by the end of that first year.
 The exact figure depends on the make and model.
 Some vehicles hold their value better than others and will fetch a higher price at trade-in.
 The condition of your vehicle also contributes to its trade-in value.
-The National Automobile Dealers Association (NADA) and Kelley Blue Book offer guides to help you determine the trade-in value of your car.
+The National Automobile Dealers Association and Kelley Blue Book offer guides to help you determine the trade-in value of your car.